Ask FemkeContact Femke

 On 19 April 2017, Peter-Bram ‘t Hoen (Associate Professor Bioinformatics at LUMC) gave a presentation at the ‘ICTU Cafe’ on contemporary innovations.
 He highlighted how big and small data can help personalise healthcare and discussed the personal health train project and the FAIR data principles.
 Read more in this news item about the ICTU Cafe (in Dutch).

 How FAIR is your data ?
-The GO FAIR Metrics Group is collaborating with a broad set of stakeholders to define metrics enabling both qualitative and quantitative assessment of the degree to which online resources comply with the 15 Principles of FAIR Data as they were originally stated in the “The FAIR Guiding Principles for scientific data management and stewardship“.… Continue reading
+The FAIR Metrics Group is collaborating with a broad set of stakeholders to define metrics enabling both qualitative and quantitative assessment of the degree to which online resources comply with the 15 Principles of FAIR Data as they were originally stated in the “The FAIR Guiding Principles for scientific data management and stewardship“.
+Founding… Continue reading

 There is no excerpt because this is a protected post.